In the 2021-2027 programming period, we will allocate our budget through open calls for project proposals.

 The average total budget per project is 1-2 MEUR:

-- EU member state partners get up to 80% of project activities;
+- EU member state partners receive up to 80% of project activities;

-- Private non-profit organisations can get 70% of their cost refunded;
+- Private non-profit organisations can receive 70% of their cost refunded;

-- Switzerland manages the funding of their partners directly.
+- Switzerland manages the funding of its partners directly.

 Develop your project idea